keymetrics/doc-pm2/en/plus/guide/configuration.md

 ---

-## Expose Remote Actions: Trigger Functions remotely
+## Expose Remote Actions

 You can remotely trigger functions directly from your dashboard.
-After having been exposed from your code, action buttons can be found in the main dashboard page under in a dedicated section.
+After having been exposed from your code, action buttons can be found in the dedicated section.

 ### Simple actions

-The function takes a function as a parameter that needs to be called once the job is finished.
+The function takes a function as a parameter, which needs to be called once the job is finished.

 Example: